healthyregions/NJ-opioidenv/README.md

 - Proportion of land used for residence (5,6,10)

 ### Data Sources
+The following sources were identified for each variable construct in the original proposal.
+Consider these starting points; we will identify the best available proxy for each variable construct.

 1. ESRI Business Analyst (Foreclosure Distressed Neighborhood Data) (https://www.arcgis.com/home/item.html?id=8d488e39958d44beab947fea62a18220).
 2. Realty Trac Foreclosure Data (http://www.realtytrac.com/statsandtrends/foreclosuretrends/).
 3. Open Street Map (https://www.openstreetmap.us/).